SPARC-FAIR-Codeathon/2024-team-2/README.md

 - Maximise finability and impact of existing SPARC resoures
 - Support priorite new investigations for gathering new knowledge (e.g. collecting new data or developing new models or tools)
 - Support efforts for FAIR
+- help identify which measurements  models, tools  avenues for research to fill in gaps in our knowledge and capabilities

 ## Our solution - sparc-assemble
 To address this problem and support the vision, we have **developed a Python module called SPARC Assemble (sparc-assemble)** that can be used to find, access, and automatically assemble models and tools into workflows to process SPARC datasets in accordance with FAIR principles with the following features: